cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 The `@arr1` syntax lets us create a snapshot of the value in `arr1`.
 Because a snapshot is an immutable view of a value at a specific point in time, the usual rules of the linear type system are not enforced.
 In particular, snapshot variables always implement the `Drop` trait, never the `Destruct` trait, even dictionary snapshots.

+It’s worth noting that `@T` is not a pointer—snapshots are passed by value to functions, just like regular variables.
+This means that the size of `@T` is the same as the size of `T`, and when you pass `@arr1` to `calculate_length`, the entire array type (in this case, an `Array<u128>` descriptor) is copied to the function’s stack.
+For large data structures, this copying can be avoided by using `Box<T>`, which we’ll explore in [Chapter {{#chap smart-pointers}}][chap-smart-pointers], but for now, understand that snapshots rely on this by-value mechanism.

 Similarly, the signature of the function uses `@` to indicate that the type of the parameter `arr` is a snapshot.
 Let’s add some explanatory annotations:

 ```cairo, noplayground